 - Less tax, more super?
 A transition-to-retirement pension is no longer the answer

-- July 2017 super changes: ATO Guidance Notes and Law Companion Guidelines
+- Latest super changes: ATO Guidance Notes and Law Companion Rulings

 - CGT relief and the $1.6 million transfer balance cap, and TRIPs